lwinmoe/burmeseunicode/README.md

 # How to run the supplied run.pl file

-- Please make changes accordingly what converter routine you want to use.
+- Please make changes accordingly what converter routine you want to use in run.pl.
+It's ava2uni5 for now.

 - Input files in plain text format have to be put in input/ folder.
 Then, just run